JacobTheEvans/react-vrpc-example/README.md

-This repo is an example project that shows how to setup a [react-vrpc](https://github.com/JacobTheEvans/react-vrpc) client to execute [remote procedure calls](https://en.wikipedia.org/wiki/Remote_procedure_call) against a running node proxy.
-The node proxy can be replaced with any other supported [VRPC](https://github.com/bheisen/vrpc) language such as python or C++ and examples of how to do so can be found in the VRPC main repo.
+This repo is an example project that shows how to setup a [react-vrpc](https://github.com/JacobTheEvans/react-vrpc) client to execute [remote procedure calls](https://en.wikipedia.org/wiki/Remote_procedure_call) against a running node agent.
+The node agent can be replaced with any other supported [VRPC](https://github.com/bheisen/vrpc) language such as python or C++ and examples of how to do so can be found in the VRPC main repo.